lixinustc/Enhance-Anything/README.md

   <img src="./figs/EA.bmp" alt="image" style="width:1000px;">
 </p>

-Enhance and restore anything continuously with Segment Anything Model and CResMD (will be replaced by a stronger model in future).
+**Brief intro**: Enhance and restore anything continuously with Segment Anything Model and CResMD (will be replaced by a stronger model in future).

 ## 🌟 Enhance Anything Features
 - [x] **Continuously Enhance** Anything by a simple click